 For our purposes, an American composer is a natural-born citizen of the United States, or a United States Citizen who has been naturalized as such.
 All work from a naturalized U.S. citizen must occur after their naturalization to qualify as an American song.

-- Furthermore, the following are commonly mistaken to be American composers or works, as they have become part of the collective of the American musical canon, but are not: Adele, Joni Mitchell, David Foster, Andrew Lloyd Webber, Gian Carlo Menotti, The Beatles, Elton John's Aida, Les Misérables, Miss Saigon, and "Pure Imagination", David Bowie, Sting, etc.
+Furthermore, the following are commonly mistaken to be American composers or works, as they have become part of the collective of the American musical canon, but are not: Adele, Joni Mitchell, Jeff Buckley, David Foster, Andrew Lloyd Webber, Gian Carlo Menotti, The Beatles, Elton John's Aida, Les Misérables, Miss Saigon, "Pure Imagination", David Bowie, Sting, etc.

 A singer may choose to perform up to one (1) song in their entire offering that is written in a language other than English.
 The composer of that song must be a natural-born or naturalized American citizen.
 Please bear in mind that there will be no translation provided on the contestant’s behalf, and it falls upon the performer to provide an explanation of the song, if the contestant feels it is necessary.

-- Applicants may choose to perform up to one (1) song in their entire offering that is self-accompanied.
-This song must be noted on the application, and may only be performed on an acoustic instrument.
+Applicants may choose to perform up to one (1) song in their entire offering that is self-accompanied.
+This song must be noted on the application, and may only be performed on piano.
 This song may occur in any round of competition.